 - 4 ounces broth

 Place potatoes on a large piece of heavy foil, lightly oiled or sprayed.
-(I like to place the foil inside a rimmed baking sheet; it makes it easy to get the potatoes evenly distributed and folded.)
+(I like to place the foil inside a rimmed baking sheet; it makes it easy to get the potatoes evenly distributed and folded and makes it easy to transfer to the oven or the grill.)
 Salt and pepper if desired.
 Top with onions and bacon.
 Lightly toss if desired.
 Drizzle in broth, sprinkle with cheese.

 Fold foil tightly over the top of the potatoes lengthwise.
 Press together sides tightly and fold over.
 All folds are best done several times and best results are had by trying not to get the foil too close to the potatoes; leave a little space if possible.